-The Group has facilitated a total of RMB8,632 million unsecured loans that are subject to the investor assurance program managed by the consolidated VIE, representing 36% of total loan volume facilitated in the 2018.
-On April 28, 2018, Shanghai Caiyin ceased to provide the investor assurance program for new loans facilitated by the Group.
+The Company has facilitated a total of RMB 8,632 million unsecured loans that were subject to the investor assurance program managed by the consolidated VIE, representing 36% of total loan volume facilitated in the 2018.
+Since April 28, 2018, Shanghai Caiyin ceased to provide the investor assurance program for new loans facilitated by the Company.
 However, the investor assurance program for existing unsecured loans facilitated prior to April 28, 2018 were still served by Shanghai Caiyin.
-The Group transferred cash to the restricted cash accounts to fund the investor assurance program for those loans when the balance of restricted cash accounts is not sufficient to compensate losses for all investors.
-The table above pertains to information related to existing unsecured loans facilitated prior to April 28, 2018.
+The Company transferred cash to the restricted cash accounts to fund the investor assurance program for those loans when the balance of the restrict cash accounts is not sufficient to compensate losses for all investors.
+The table below pertains to information related to existing unsecured loans facilitated prior to April 28, 2018: